Table of Contents Show

-Whether a property turns out to be a good investment depends significantly on your ability to secure the best possible interest rate.
+Whether a property is a good investment depends significantly on your ability to secure the best possible interest rate.
 For this, you’ll need a solid credit score and an acceptable debt-to-income ratio (DTI).
 The general advice is a credit score of at least 670 and a DTI below 43%.
 However, your exact requirements will depend on the type of loan you are applying for.
-You’ll need to finance the purchase, in which case you’ll need to choose the right loan program and lender.
+You’ll need to finance the purchase, so you’ll need to choose the right loan program and lender.

-For instance, both Freddie Mac and Fannie May have different policies related to DTI.
-Fannie May says that your DTI cannot be more than 50%, while Freddie Mac doesn’t have a set guideline on what an acceptable DTI is.
+For instance, Freddie Mac and Fannie May have different policies related to DTI.
+Fannie May says your DTI cannot be more than 50%, while Freddie Mac doesn’t have a set guideline for an acceptable DTI.
 Each case is looked at individually and depends on a range of factors, such as your median FICO score and the size of your down payment.

 Fixed-rate VA loans have a DTI of 60%.
 However, additional qualifying factors may be if you have a DTI above 45%.
 One of these factors includes a FICO score with a median of at least 620.
-A lower score of between 580 and 620 will need a housing expense ratio of no more than 38% and a DTI of no more than 45%.
+A lower score of 580 and 620 will need a housing expense ratio of no more than 38% and a DTI of no more than 45%.
 The same applies to FHA loans with scores between 580 and 620.